-- Low skill labor.
-That's the main disadvantage of any quick lube shop.
-Meeting a certified technician at a quick lube shop is like bumping into a French cuisine chef at Wendy's.
-By regulation, quick lube shops do not have to have a certified auto technician on location and they are free to hire anybody capable of breathing and lifting a wrench without external help.
-Even if such individual never opened a hood before.
-Now would you be comfortable with somebody with such impeccable credentials doing anything to your German car?
+- Low skilled labor.
+This is the main disadvantage of any quick lube shop.
+Meeting a certified technician at a quick lube shop is like bumping into a French cuisine chef at Wendy’s.
+By regulation, quick lube shops are not required to have a certified auto technician on location, and they are free to hire anyone capable of breathing and lifting a wrench, even if such an individual has never previously opened a vehicle hood.
+Would you be comfortable with someone with such impeccable credentials doing anything to your German car?

-- Oils and fluids.
-In most cases the quick lube shop use generic universal grades of oil.
-One type of mineral engine oil for all domestics and one type of "synthetic" for all imports.
-They simply cannot and would not store oils recommended or approved by and for each car brand.
+- Generic oils and fluids.
+Most quick lube shops use generic, universal grades of oil, including one type of mineral engine oil for all domestic vehicles, and one type of “synthetic” for all import vehicles.
+They simply cannot and would not store oils recommended or approved for each car brand.
 Every German OEM will have their own very specific requirements for fluids that go into their cars.
-And fluids that meet such requirements should be OEM-approved.
+Fluids that meet such requirements should be OEM-approved.
 This becomes critical if your vehicle is still under warranty.
-In case you have a problem with your engine the selling dealer will ask for proofs of regular maintenance.
-And do you think they will be satisfied with an invoice, saying "Full synt euro oil" without any further specifics?
+In case you have a problem with your engine the selling dealership will ask for proof of regular maintenance.
+Do you think they will be satisfied with an invoice, saying “Full synth euro oil” without any further specifics?

-- High quality filter.
-Have you ever thought how quick lube shop manage to stock filters for all numerous brands and models of cars?
-Easy - again, they have some universal generic "filters" that kind of fit most cars.
-Because if they went vehicle-specific, they would need the second building for a warehouse.
-The problem with these generics is that they are no-name and often of lowest possible quality.
-In fact, as our experience shows, rather than protecting your engine they might destroy it instead as they fall apart during operation.
+- Low quality filters.
+Have you ever wondered how quick lube shops manage to stock filters for all brands and models of cars?
+They have universal generic “filters” that fit most cars, albeit poorly.
+If they stocked vehicle-specific filters, they would need a warehouse for storage space.
+The problem with these generics is that they are no-name and often of the lowest possible quality.
+As our experience shows, rather than protecting your engine, these generic filters may cause damage as they fall apart during operation.

-- Drain plug seal rings and tightening with recommended torque.
-All the time we see drain plugs that have damaged threads.
+- Overly tightened seals, causing damage to drain plugs.
+We frequently see drain plugs that have damaged threads.
 The culprit, just like with filters, is that even if the person who changes your oil ever bothers to install a new seal, they would have to use a universal/generic one.
-To compensate, they would tighten the plug as much as possible and in the process destroys the thread in the oil pan.
-To repair it the oil pan has to come off which in some cases can be a 10-15 hour job in itself.
+To compensate, they would tighten the plug as much as possible, and in the process destroy the thread in the oil pan.
+To repair it, the oil pan must be removed, which in some cases can be a 10-15 hour job.

-- Vehicle inspection.
-A quick lube shop main service is vehicle fluids replacement.
-So they are totally motivated to recommend it to you every time you visit them - even if such fluid change may not necessarily required, or possible.
-Whereas a qualified auto technician, while performing a quick inspection during an oil change, will be able to point out at a really urgent jobs and at things that you have to bear in mind or keep an eye on, but which can be postponed to a later date.
+- No vehicle inspection.
+A quick lube shop’s main service is vehicle fluids replacement.
+They are motivated to recommend it to you every time you visit them, even if such a fluid change may not be necessary, or possible.
+Whereas a qualified auto technician, while performing a quick inspection during an oil change, will be able to point out anything that requires immediate attention as well as other services that can be postponed to a later date.